-First, remove any candles or non-organic decorations, as well as any remaining seeds so you won’t start growing new pumpkins in the pile.
+One popular option is to compost it, as pumpkins are organic waste like any other fruit or vegetable.
+First, remove any candles and non-organic decorations, as well as any remaining seeds so you won’t start growing new pumpkins in the compost pile.